cyhsuTN/scPS/scPS_indep.md

 view.size$fig
 ```
 For example, 450 cells in total (about 61 DC cells and 57 Prolif.T cells) per subject
-can achieve 82% power to detect the DEGs of the two cell types at FDR = 0.05.
+can achieve 82% power to detect the DEGs in the two cell types at FDR = 0.05.
+However, this overall power does not guarantee that each individual cell type will achieve 82% power independently.

 ![](scPS_indep_files/figure-gfm/3.4-1.png)<!-- -->